dortania/OpenCore-Legacy-Patcher/SOURCE.md

 The main goal of generating prebuilt binaries is to strip the requirement of a local Python installation for users.
 For developers, there's very little benefit besides enabling dark mode support in the GUI.
 For development, simply use the OpenCore-Patcher-GUI.command file with a Python 3 installation.

-* Note that due to PyInstaller's linking mechanism, binaries generated on Catalina and newer are not compatible with High Sierra and older
+* Note that due to PyInstaller's linking mechanism, binaries generated on Catalina and later are not compatible with High Sierra and older
   * To ensure the best compatibility, generate binaries on macOS Mojave.
 These binaries will be compatible with macOS 10.9 to macOS 12.
   * Currently our build system is a [Macmini8,1 provided by MacStadium](https://www.macstadium.com/opensource) running macOS Mojave (10.14.6).